 THE REVISIT 2010

 Since 1992, when we left, we have made two revisits to Noga Island and the camp.
 The first was in 1994, five months before our first child was born, and the second was in 2010.
-We produced a short-length documentary of our most recent visit and it’s being edited now.
-It will be available on-line here mid 2012.
-Parts of this visit were broadcast as part of my TV show, 4WD-Take A Deep Breath.
+We produced a short-length documentary of our most recent visit and part of this visit were broadcast as part of my TV show, 4WD-Take A Deep Breath.